flutter/website/src/adoptawidget/index.md

 Flutter is an open source project hosted [on GitHub](https://github.com/flutter/flutter), and making the documentation better helps everyone!
-So for the month of November, we’re extending a special invitation to contribute to the Flutter project by choosing a Widget and improving its API documentation.
+So, for the month of November, we’re extending a special invitation to contribute to the Flutter project by choosing a Widget and improving its API documentation.